CorsiDanilo/Whisper-Audio-Video-Transcription-App/README.md

-# Whisper Audio/Video Transcription App
+# 🎙️ Whisper Audio/Video Transcription App

-## Description
+## 📝 Description
 This project is a transcription app built using the [Faster Whisper model](https://github.com/SYSTRAN/faster-whisper), which transcribes audio and video files into text.
 It is powered by Gradio for a user-friendly web interface and supports audio or video file uploads for transcription.

-## Features
+## ✨ Features
-- Transcribe both audio and video files (e.g., MP3, MP4, AVI, etc.)
+- 🎧 Transcribe both audio and video files (e.g., MP3, MP4, AVI, etc.)
-- Supports multiple model sizes for performance vs. accuracy balance
+- ⚖️ Supports multiple model sizes for performance vs. accuracy balance
-- GPU support for faster transcription using CUDA
+- 🚀 GPU support for faster transcription using CUDA
-- Extracts audio from video files automatically
+- 🎥 Extracts audio from video files automatically
-- High-precision transcription with options for beam search and other configurations
+- 🔍 High-precision transcription with options for beam search and other configurations
-- Simple UI built with Gradio for easy access and use
+- 🖥️ Simple UI built with Gradio for easy access and use

-## To do/fix
+## 🛠️ To do/fix
-- AMD Support
+- 🖥️ AMD Support
-- You tell me :)
+- 💡 You tell me! 🙂

-## Requirements
+## 📋 Requirements
-- Python 3.8+
+- 🐍 Python 3.8+
-- Torch (CUDA version if using GPU)
+- 🔥 Torch (CUDA version if using GPU)
-- FFmpeg (must be installed and added to your system's PATH)
+- 🎬 FFmpeg (must be installed and added to your system's PATH)
-- Gradio
+- 🖼️ Gradio

-## Installation
+## 📦 Installation
 ### Step 1: Clone the repository

 ```
 git clone https://github.com/CorsiDanilo/whisper-utility.git